 As the population grows older and cares homes are an issue for more and more people, a growing number of people look into giving away their property during their lifetimes in the hope of avoiding it being sold to pay for their care.
 This is major decision, and should not be taken lightly.
-Here Sarah Hartley, Director at Malcolm C Foy & Co solicitors, details the possible impacts of property gifts, both positive and negative
+Here Sarah Thiede, Director at Malcolm C Foy & Co solicitors, details the possible impacts of property gifts, both positive and negative

 Benefits of gifting assets